 The main challenge that UCRRA has faced in the recent planning period relates to single stream (SS) recyclables management.
-The Agency implemented the ability to accept for transfer single stream materials in 2010.
+In 2010, the Agency implemented the ability to accept single stream materials.
+These materials have been accepted from local haulers and then transferred by UCRRA, without the benefit of processing, to third party recycling processors.
+No processing of the single stream materials occurred at the Ulster Transfer Station.
 UCRRA transferred SS loads in conjunction with processing dual stream recyclables, based on market drivers and demand at that time.
 However, the Materials Recovery Facility was designed to accept dual stream recyclables, which made SS management difficult.
 The Ulster TS was used primarily as a transfer location for the SS material.
 Local commercial haulers would dump the SS loads on the tipping floor.
 UCRRA staff would sort through the materials on occasion to pull out higher revenue-generating materials or materials unsuitable for recycling.
 The recyclables would then be reloaded and shipped to end recyclable vendors.
 Due to changing markets and more strict regulations on the contamination levels of the recyclables, the SS program became an expense to UCRRA.
 In 2019, it was decided to no longer except SS and only focus on dual stream markets.
 Most of the counties large haulers operate SS trucks.
 This material is typically handled through Waste Management or brought to Republic, a recycling vendor in Beacon, NY.